F8

 • Inspect for burning: Remove the bottom cover and look for burnt wires or scorch marks around the heater terminals.

-• Check wiring routing: Ensure no wires are pinched between metal parts or touching the heating element.
+• Check wiring routing: Ensure that no wires are pinched between metal parts or touching the heating element.

 Due to fire and shock risk, a qualified technician should replace any shorted components or the control board.